Design and Scheduling of an AI-based Queueing System: Lower bound on queueing cost

-Condition (i) is natural, and condition (ii) ensures that $\{\pi_n\}$ only relies on arrivals and queue status of predicted classes up to time $t$.
-We allow \textit{preemption} (preemptive-resume policy) so that the server is able to pause serving one job and switch to another in a \textit{different} predicted class.
-Preemption is \textit{not} allowed between jobs from the same predicted class, consistent with classical settings~\cite{MandelbaumSt04}.
+Condition (i) is natural, and condition (ii) ensures that $\{\pi_n\}$ only relies on arrivals and queue lengths of predicted classes up to time $t$.
+We allow \textit{preemption} (preemptive-resume policy) so that the server can pause serving one job and switch to another in a \textit{different} predicted class.
+Preemption is \textit{not} allowed between jobs from the same predicted class, consistent with classical settings~\citep{MandelbaumSt04}.